fnl/tred/README.rst

 You will get some output about creating implicit indices, but otherwise the script should exit cleanly (status 0).
 The last argument ("tred") should be the DB you chose earlier.
 The last command of the script will copy a new table to your '/tmp' (notice: global /tmp, not the tmp dir described before!) directory, in a file 'FactorGeneEvidence.txt', that contains what I had "hoped" to have found in TRED initially: All unique TG-TF-PMID triples, with the following columns:

 #.
 PMID
 #.
 TF source DB
 #.
 TF source DB accession
 #.
 TG source DB
 #.
 TG source DB accession

 The last command also gives you some interesting statistics of the loaded data right away.
 For my run on the TRED data, the statistics were::

- * Curated Factor-Gene-PubMed Triples: 6765
+* Curated Factor-Gene-PubMed Triples: ``6765``
- * Curated Publications: 3494
+* Curated Publications: ``3494``

 Note that the Factor-Gene-PubMed Triples are for **unique** factor-to-gene relations, while the file produced in /tmp holds far more than those, because for each such unique triplet multiple *accessions* might exist on each side (ie., for the TF and TG).
-Also note that both numbers and the extracted file are not over all triples/publications in the TRED DB, but only for those that meet certain selection criteria: the TF-promoter relation curation quality must be 'known' (fp_quality = 1) and the promoter quality itself must be 'known' or 'known, curated' (p_quality = 2 OR p_quality = 1).
+Also note that both numbers and the extracted file are not over all triples/publications in the TRED DB, but only for those that meet certain selection criteria: the TF-promoter relation curation quality must be 'known' (``fp_quality = 1``) and the promoter quality itself must be 'known' or 'known, curated' (``p_quality < 3``).

 That's it, folks - **good luck**!